-With apologies to Sesame Street and its well-known song lyrics, “One of these things (is not like the others)” applies to the world of volunteer management, too.
+With apologies to Sesame Street and its popular song lyrics, “One of these things (is not like the others)” applies to the world of volunteer administration, too.
 Consider organizational constructs like boards, councils, committees, and advisory groups.
-When it comes to your organization or...
+When it comes to your organization or your...
 Read more

 A concept that spreads the love through volunteering?
 Good deeds and dating in a single package?
 In this e-Volunteerism feature, volunteer-manager-turned-entrepreneur Hannah Whitehead describes her efforts to innovate against all odds—and yes, she brings Cupid along for the ride, too!

 Just recently, Rob had one of those conversations that sparked a long chain of thought.
 A colleague expressed the wish that professional associations for volunteer resource managers would ‘accredit’ volunteer management training in some formal way.
 The associations would vet and list ‘approved’...
 Read more

 Because you found your way to e-Volunteerism and then to this article, you have done some things which many of us readily take for granted and increasingly do without thinking.